 The WG discussed that in the event of disagreement between ICANN Staff and the IRT or any of its members on the implementation approach proposed by ICANN Staff for it not being considered conform the intent of the policy recommendations, all reasonable efforts should be taken to resolve such disagreement.
 It was suggested that the GNSO Council liaison could play a mediator role in such efforts, if deemed appropriate.

 Should the disagreement prove irreconcilable despite such efforts and the consensus view of the IRT is that the proposed implementation does not conform to the intent of the policy recommendations, the IRT is expected to formally raise the issue with the GNSO Council.
+There should be the ability for IRT members to include a minority statement as part of the communication of the consensus view to the GNSO Council, should any exist.

 Composition - How to balance the need between expert input / participation and ensuring that participants are familiar with the original policy recommendations and PDP WG deliberations?, What is the appropriate level of knowledge for participation in an IRT? (charter question 5)